 Hi there from a a magical Kenya.
 The rains are on now in most spots on the circuit, but this doest not take away though from the sheer beauty that is Kenya.
 Good place to start is to check out Hotels and what they have on offer. www.serenahotels.com is a good place to start.
 They have facilities in all the really must go to locations such as Mara, Amboseli and Tsavo, Mt.
 Kenya (Sweetwaters & Mountain Lodge), Lake Elementaita, Nairobi and Mombasa and even in Zanzibar!
 They also set the standards locally in service delivery.
 Great food too!
 Let us know how the planning goes on.
 All the best and Karibu (Welcome) to Kenya. over 7 years ago

-Kenya Safaris are a highlight of any trip to Kenya so make sure you've researched the time you plan to go so you can anticipate what wildlife there is on offer. (http://www.mahlatini.com/kenya-safaris/ will give you an idea) A balloon ride over the migration would be an amazing experience and definitely worth considering if you're there at that time! about 7 years agoAnswered by Katie via Travellr.com
+Kenya Safaris are a highlight of any trip to Kenya so make sure you've researched the time you plan to go so you can anticipate what wildlife there is on offer. (http://www.mahlatini.com/kenya-safaris/ will give you an idea) A balloon ride over the migration would be an amazing experience and definitely worth considering if you're there at that time! over 7 years agoAnswered by Katie via Travellr.com

 instead of you contact some travel agents from your home country, I advise you to do this while you were in Kenya,